Revision of Breast Augmentation

 - You no longer want your breast implants

-- You have capsule contracture but do not want to replace your implants, you just want them out
+- You have capsule contracture but do not want to replace your implants; you just want them out

 - You have a ruptured/deflated implant and do not want to replace them

 - You have systemic symptoms that you believe are related to your breast implants – understand that the existence of breast implant illness (BII) has not been substantiated – there is no guarantee that removing your implants will give you relief of your symptoms.
-You can learn more about this here.

 These are all reasons why women ask me to remove their implants.
 The most frequent question I am asked is “what will my breasts look like after removal of the implants, will they look like they did before I got implants?”
 It is impossible to predict what the breasts will look like after implants are removed, although is some cases, you can make an educated estimation, but that is on a case by case basis.
 Consider that since your implants have been placed, your breasts have naturally aged and they have been lifted off the chest wall and stretched by the implant.
 Therefore, your breasts will in most cases not resemble the way you last remember them before your breast augmentation surgery.